Kukanani/object_recognition_core/doc/source/index.rst

 --------------------------------------------------------------------------------

 Hello ORK Users!
-The documentation is in the process of being updated and upgraded!
+The documentation is in the process of being updated and upgraded.
 Information may have moved since the last time you visited.

-If you can't find something, please raise an issue on
-`GitHub <https://github.com/wg-perception/object_recognition_core>`_.
+If you can't find something, please raise an issue on `GitHub <https://github.com/wg-perception/object_recognition_core>`_.
 Thanks!

 --------------------------------------------------------------------------------